Chinese Exclusion Act: Content

-For the first time, federal law proscribed entry of an ethnic working group on the premise that it endangered the good order of certain localities.
+The Act was the first US immigration law to target a specific ethnicity or nationality.
 The earlier Page Act of 1875 had prohibited immigration of Asian forced laborers and sex workers, and the Naturalization Act of 1790 prohibited naturalization of non-white subjects.
 The Chinese Exclusion Act excluded Chinese laborers, meaning "skilled and unskilled laborers and Chinese employed in mining", from entering the country for ten years under penalty of imprisonment and deportation.

 The Chinese Exclusion Act required the few non-laborers who sought entry to obtain certification from the Chinese government that they were qualified to emigrate.
 However, this group found it increasingly difficult to prove that they were not laborers because the 1882 Act defined excludables as "skilled and unskilled laborers and Chinese employed in mining".
 Thus very few Chinese could enter the country under the 1882 law.
-Diplomatic officials and other officers on business, along with their house servants, for the Chinese government were also allowed entry as long as they had the proper certification verifying their credentials.
+Diplomatic officials and other officers, along with their house servants, on business for the Chinese government were also allowed entry as long as they had the proper certification verifying their credentials.

 The Chinese Exclusion Act also affected the Chinese who had already settled in the United States.
-Any Chinese who left the United States had to obtain certifications for reentry, and the act made Chinese immigrants permanent aliens by excluding them from U.S. citizenship.
-After the act's passage, Chinese men in the U.S. had little chance of ever reuniting with their wives, or of starting families in their new abodes.
+Any Chinese who left the United States had to obtain certifications for reentry, and the act made Chinese immigrants permanent aliens by excluding them from US citizenship.
+After the act's passage, Chinese men in the US had little chance of ever reuniting with their wives, or of starting families in their new abodes.

 Amendments made in 1884 tightened the provisions that allowed previous immigrants to leave and return and clarified that the law applied to ethnic Chinese regardless of their country of origin.
-The 1888 Scott Act expanded upon the Chinese Exclusion Act, prohibiting reentry into the U.S. after leaving.
+The 1888 Scott Act expanded upon the Chinese Exclusion Act, prohibiting reentry into the US after leaving.
 Only teachers, students, government officials, tourists, and merchants were exempt.

 Constitutionality of the Chinese Exclusion Act and the Scott Act was upheld by the Supreme Court in Chae Chan Ping v.
 United States (1889); the Supreme Court declared that "the power of exclusion of foreigners [is] an incident of sovereignty belonging to the government of the United States as a part of those sovereign powers delegated by the constitution".
 The act was renewed for ten years by the 1892 Geary Act, and again with no terminal date in 1902.
 When the act was extended in 1902, it required "each Chinese resident to register and obtain a certificate of residence.
 Without a certificate, he or she faced deportation."